Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Decamerion Richardson, CB, Las Vegas Raiders

-Last Week: Richardson played eight snaps on special teams in a 20-10 win against the Titans.
+Last Week: Richardson played seven snaps on special teams in a 31-0 loss to the Chiefs.

 Season: 1 tackle